-The extent of valuation uncertainty is estimated with reference to back testing analysis which involves comparing sale proceeds for portfolio businesses against lagged valuations.
+The extent of valuation uncertainty is estimated with reference to back testing analysis which involves comparing sale proceeds for portfolio businesses against lagged valuations adjusted for movements in EV/EBITDA ratios for proxy stock market indices.

 Valuation uncertainty has been assessed as significant for this asset class.